Dynamics and Shocks from H$\alpha$ Emission of Nearby Galaxy Mergers: Encounter Parameters of Equal Mass Mergers - Result

+All of the observed systems display strong elongated tidal features, which suggest that most of non-coalesced pairs are between the first and second passages.
 We use the method described in \cite{Mortazavi:2016hv} for measuring the encounter parameter of galaxy mergers.
-This method uses \textsc{identikit} \citep{Barnes:2009fh,Barnes:2011kb}, which is a software package for modeling the dynamics of interacting pairs of disc galaxies. \textsc{identikit} models of isolated galaxies contain a spherically symmetric distribution of massive collisionless particles that reproduces the potential of dark matter halo, and stellar bulge and disc.
-In addition, in order to represent the visible morphology and kinematics of the discs, the models include massless test particles initially in circular orbits.
-As the galaxies interact massless test particles move through the potential made by the massive particles.
-Test particles have been shown to be successful in producing the large scale tidal features in the disc-disc galaxy merger \citep{Dubinski:1999jg}.
-Since they are massless, multiple discs in a single galaxy will not affect each other, so we can model different disc orientations in a single simulation run.
-This facilitates a relatively rapid exploration of encounter parameter space to find the best model that matches the data. \cite{Mortazavi:2016hv} only tested equal mass \textsc{identikit} models, so in this work we only apply this method on the systems in the first light ratio bin in \S \ref{sec:obssys:ionization:massratio} with Ks-band light ratio $\mu_L\leq$ 1.85.
+This method uses \textsc{identikit} \citep{Barnes:2009fh,Barnes:2011kb}, which is a software package for modeling the dynamics of interacting pairs of disc galaxies. \cite{Mortazavi:2016hv} only tested equal mass \textsc{identikit} models, so in this work we only apply this method on the systems in the first light ratio bin in \S \ref{sec:obssys:ionization:massratio} with Ks-band light ratio $\mu_L\leq$ 1.85.

 We often need to measure and model the line of sight velocity of these tidal features, in addition to their apparent shape, to ensure the uniqueness of the model \citep{Barnes:2011kb}.
-Collisionless stars are the ideal components to match with collisionless N-body simulations such as \textsc{identikit}.
-Nevertheless, velocity of stars are hard to measure in the faint tidal tails, as they require high continuum S/N. Another option is cold neutral gas, which is usually more extended in the discs of isolated galaxies and produce stronger tidal features in interactions.
-However, detecting cold gas through HI 21 cm emission line at high enough resolution requires long exposure times on large interferometers like JVLA, which is also expensive.
-Nebular emission, on the other hand, is relatively easy to measure for star-forming galaxies even in low surface brightness regions, and galaxy mergers usually enhance star formation in both the center and the tidal features \citep{Jog:1992ct,Hattori:2004ic,Whitmore:1995fh,deGrijs:2003jr}. \cite{Mortazavi2018HMice} obtained consistent results with velocities derived from \ha\ and HI emission lines for the dynamical modeling of the Mice merger system.
-However, it is important to separate star-forming regions from shocks before using the \ha\ derived velocities.
+Collisionless stars are the ideal components to match with collisionless N-body simulations such as \textsc{identikit}, but it is often hard to measure their velocity in faint tidal tails.
+Another option is cold neutral gas, though detecting cold gas at high enough resolution is also relatively expensive.
+Nebular emission, on the other hand, is relatively easy to measure for star-forming galaxies even in low surface brightness regions, and galaxy mergers usually enhance star formation in both the center and the tidal features \citep{Jog:1992ct,Hattori:2004ic,Whitmore:1995fh,deGrijs:2003jr}.
+However, it is important to separate star-forming regions from shocks before using the \ha\ derived velocities, for shocked gas is produced through process that significantly change their velocity compared to the bulk of the baryons \citep{Sharp:2010jl}.